 - After registration, for acquiring 12A and 80G certificates you may need to take services of a practicing CA. They charge hefty fee for these services.

-If you need more information regarding this matter, you may comment on this article.
-I will see if I can help you with information.
+If you need more information regarding the process of registration of society NGOs in India, you may comment on this article.
+I will see if I can help you with more information.
+I hope this article was useful for you.
+Thank you for using TechWelkin.